GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

 Events from the **onCreated** function are run when a new instance of an object with the behavior is created.
 It's the right place to setup the internal state of the behavior according to values set by the extension user.

-### Run events at every frame
+### Run events every frame

 Events from the **onStepPreEvents** function are run every time a frame is rendering on the screen before the "traditional" events of the scene.
-Typically in most games, this is done 60 times per second.
-This is called for every single object having the behavior if the behavior is not deactivated.
+Typically this is done 60 times per second.
+It's called for every single object having the behavior unless it's deactivated.

+The following `onStepPreEvents` function events automatically deletes objects that are too damaged:

+![](pasted/20210906-235321.png)

+### Add custom action, condition or expression

+Behavior and the scene events communicates through functions:
+- Actions allow to change the state of the behavior and maybe initiate an effect over time in the `onStepPreEvents` function.
+For instance, a jump action changes the character state from standing to jumping and `onStepPreEvents` modify the character position on Y axis every frame.
+- Conditions let scene events know about behavior state changes.
+For instance, a condition can allow to check if a character is jumping.

+!!! tip

+    The [functions](/gdevelop5/events/functions) page explains the concepts around custom functions in more details.

+For example, this function defines an action that can be used to add damage to the object:

+![](pasted/20210906-235538.png)

 ### Run events at other lifecycle key times

-Even though, the lifecycle functions **onCreated** and **onStepPreEvents** are the most commonly used, the following function can also be used:
+Even though, the lifecycle functions **onCreated** and **onStepPreEvents** are the most common, the following function can also be used:

 * **onDestroy**: events that will be run when an instance of the object having the behavior is deleted (if multiple objects are removed at the same time, events will be run for each object).
 This is done even if the behavior is deactivated.
 * **onDeActivate**: events that will be run once, after the behavior is deactivated on an object.
 * **onActivate**: events that will be run once, after the behavior is activated again on an object.
 * **onStepPostEvents**: events that will be run for every single object having the behavior, after the "traditional" events of the scene, if the behavior is not deactivated.
-Typically in most games, this is done 60 times per second.
-As possible, we recommend to prefer onStepPreEvents, to run your logic before events and give the events in the scene a chance to react to changes that happen on the objects.
+Typically, this is done 60 times per second.
+It's recommend to prefer `onStepPreEvents`, to run your logic before events and give the events in the scene a chance to react to changes that happen on the objects.

-This is an example of some events inside onStepPreEvents in the case of behavior that automatically deletes objects that are too damaged:

-![](pasted/20210906-235321.png)

-### Add custom action, condition or expression

-If you choose to create a custom function for your behavior, you can then configure your function like a traditional function, by choosing if it's an action, condition or expression, entering a name, description and a sentence to be displayed in the events sheet.

-For example, this creates a new action that can be used to add damage to the object:

-![](pasted/20210906-235538.png)

 ## Use the behavior on an object